NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 3:05 p.m.

-The suspect drove the truck into a crowd of pedestrians and cyclists who were on a bike path near the West Side Highway in New York, killing eight people and injuring at least 12.
-According to New York City officials, five of the victims were Argentinian tourists.
+The suspect drove the truck into a crowd of pedestrians and cyclists who were on a bike path near the West Side Highway in New York City, killing eight people and injuring at least 12.
+According to officials, five of the victims were Argentinian tourists.

 The truck then crashed into a school bus, injuring two adults and two children.
 After the crash, the suspect got out of his vehicle and yelled “Allahu akbar,” which means “God is great” in Arabic.
 He also was holding two weapons which were later determined to be a pellet gun and a paintball gun.